DPCscience/SFSI/inst/md/selection_index.md

 ### Data

 Data will be simulated for *n* observations and *p* predictors.
 Both phenotypic values of the response variable *y* and predictors *X* are generated as the sum of some genotypic value plus some environmental deviation in such a way that there is a given correlation between the phenotypic and genotypic values (heritability).
-Also, some correlation exists between genotypic value of the response and that of all predictors (co-hetitabilities).
+Also, some correlation exists between genotypic value of the response and that of all predictors (co-heritabilities), this value is equivalent to the squared root of the genetic correlation.

 **1. Simulate data**